grkngrlk/Distributed.iml/README.md

 # distributedSystem
-A distributed system can store,edit,query data on distributed servers.
-Multithreading and Socket Programming been used.
+A distributed system can store,edit,query data on distributed servers; Multithreading and Socket Programming been used.

 Setup Phase;